Golden Globe Awards: Stars react to nominations

-(CNN)And the award for Best Reaction to a Golden Globe nomination goes to Julia Louis Dreyfus.
+(CNN)And the award for Best Reaction to a Golden Globe nomination goes to Julia Louis-Dreyfus.

 The "Veep" actress was among the names read Monday morning, but her statement to press proves why she's already a winner in the hearts of many.